frederico-klein/gait1992_description/README.md

 - Migrate gait1992 osim model here and make sure that opensimrt_core looks here for the model instead.
 - Read relevant parameters from model and update them in the visualization.
+- change the fixed paths in launch file to relative ones